BastaTeam476/Basta/Features and Requirements List.md

 - An easy-to-use, minimalist editor You can insert dynamic blocks of content into the editor.
 It is completely open-source and extensible.

 - Both visitors and registered users can access all Picnic.

--Users can easily book from the website.
+- Users can easily book from the website.

 - Build any category, section, format, or flow to suit your particular requirements.